 Apple/MAC Screen Shot Short-Cut

 - Open your PDF file and choose “more tools” then “fit one full page”.
 If you don’t have or use Adobe Acrobat Reader to view your PDF files, you can use the % symbol to size down the pages to fit a pattern piece onto each page.
-I have found 75% usually works well with most patterns.
+I have found that 75% usually works well with most patterns.